|Nutrition Facts (per serving)|

 |Dietary Fiber 1g||2%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-There are many ways to make watercress soup - some recipes add a small amount of marinated beef or pork, while a Hakka version calls for adding shrimp balls.
+There are many ways to make watercress soup—some recipes add a small amount of marinated beef or pork, while a Hakka version calls for adding shrimp balls.
 You can also leave out the meat or seafood altogether.
-In this simple version, fish fillets have been added to increase the soup's nutritional benefits.
-Watercress Soup serves 4.
+In this simple version, fish fillets have been added to increase the soup's flavor.

 - 1/2 teaspoon salt

 - 1/2 to 1 large bunch fresh watercress (depending on your preference)

 - Salt and pepper (to taste)

 Cut the fish fillets into thin slices or 3/4-inch cubes.
 Combine the salt, pepper and cornstarch in a medium-sized bowl.
 Add the fish and let stand while preparing the other ingredients.